 All children are entitled to receive an education that will develop them to their full potential.
 For some, this requires the provision of additional support in school.
 Children with learning and behaviour needs are supported in line with the requirements of the National Code of Practice for Special Educational Needs.
 Concerns expressed by parents or staff are addressed and appropriate action taken.
-Needs may be met using staff and resources available in school or, if needs demand, outside agencies such as the Inclusion Support Service, Occupational Therapy Service, CAMHS, Educational Psychology Service, Speech and language, counselling advocates from external recommended agencies and our own nurturing opportunities at KS2.
-Finally parents also have access to the Walsall Parental Partnership Service.
+Needs may be met using staff and resources available in school or, if needs demand, outside agencies such as the Inclusion Support Service, BASS, Occupational Therapy Service, CAMHS, Educational Psychology Service and Parental Partnership Service.

-The SENCo, under the direction of the headteacher, works with the class teacher to identify and monitor the progress of children with special needs to ensure we are helping them successfully.
+The SENCO, under the direction of the headteacher, works with the class teacher to identify and monitor the progress of children with special needs to ensure we are helping them successfully.
 In some cases, a member of staff works with small groups of children to provide intensive support.
-Where appropriate, a personal profile is drawn up stating the targets and approaches to be adopted for each child.
+Where appropriate, a Personal profile is drawn up stating the targets and approaches to be adopted for each child.
 Progress against these planned targets is reviewed regularly.